Chorus faces mounting regulatory costs as first TDL bill arrives

 Today the Commerce Commission confirmed Chorus is to pay 13 percent of the Telecommunications Development Levy – some NZ$6.4 million.
 The money pays for the government’s rural broadband initiative, which, in part, Chorus is building.

-The TDL follows an earlier Commerce Commission decision to cut the price of unbundled bitstream access – that’s the money service providers pay Chorus to sell copper-based services.
+The TDL follows an earlier Commerce Commission decision to cut the price of unbundled bitstream access (UBA) – that's the wholesale charge service providers pay Chorus for copper network access.

 Add these to the cost-blowouts on connecting homes to the fibre network and Chorus is being squeezed on all fronts.